Alfresco/docs-alfresco/support/latest/contact/index.md

 * Incorporate best practice advice
 * Help identify issues that are intertwined with custom code before handing off to Support

 Consultants work on a per day basis and their services must be purchased separately from maintenance and support.
 Partner consultants are arranged and billed through the Partner.
-You can arrange consulting hours through your normal sales channel.
+You can arrange consulting hours through your normal Sales channel.
 For additional information, please contact your Hyland Account Executive for direction.

 ## Partner Enablement Team

 The Partner Enablement Team helps Partners with their specific environment, general and pre-sales related questions.
-More information is available at [Partner Central](https://partners.alfresco.com/English/){:target="_blank"} or by contacting [partner-feedback@alfresco.com](mailto:partner-feedback@alfresco.com).
+More information is available at [Partner Central](https://community.hyland.com/hyland-partners/){:target="_blank"}.